fevieira27/MoveToBeActive/README.md

 - [X] Added color categories to body battery icon, depending on value
 - [X] Code improvements to reduce memory usage of the config/customization menu and watch face
 - [X] Adapting code to SDK 4.2.2
-- [X] Added support for newly released Forerunners: 265, 265s and 965
+- [X] Added support for newly released MARQ gen 2 and Forerunner (265, 265s and 965)

 **4.3.0** (12/Aug/23)
 - [X] Added a new data source to show only active calories burned (instead of only the total calories)